Axnovaxx/Privacy_Policy_for_Electricity_Bill_Calculator/README.md

 * **Storage Location:** All data (including saved slab rates, meter rent, and monthly bill history) is stored within the Application's private storage directory on your mobile device.
 * **User Control:** You have full control over this data.
 You can delete all saved records at any time by clearing the app data in your device settings or by uninstalling the application.

-## 3. Permissions
+## 3. Permissions & Network Access
 The Application requests minimal permissions to function effectively:

 * **Storage Permission:** This permission may be requested if you use the "Export as PDF" or "Save Receipt" feature.
 This allows the app to save the generated bill summary to your device's storage.
 * **Network Access:** While the core calculation features are fully offline, network access is used only for:
-    * Redirecting you to official electricity provider websites (e.g., DESCO, BPDB) via your browser when you click "Check Official Bill".
   * Sending feedback or support emails via your default email client.
+  * Processing voluntary in-app purchases (Support Developer) securely via Google Play Billing services.

-## 4. Third-Party Services
+## 4. Third-Party Services & Payments
 We prioritize a clean, tracking-free experience:

 * **No Analytics:** We do not use third-party analytics tools (like Google Analytics or Firebase) to track user behavior or usage patterns.
 * **No Advertising:** This application does not include advertising SDKs that collect data for user profiling or targeting.
+* **In-App Purchases:** We offer voluntary "Support Developer" options.
+All transactions are securely processed by **Google Play Billing**.
+We do not collect, process, or store your credit card details, bank information, or any personal financial data.

 ## 5. Children’s Privacy
-Our Application is safe for users of all age groups.
-We do not knowingly collect or solicit any information from anyone, including children under the age of 13.
+This application is intended for users aged 13 and above.
+By using this app, you confirm you are of legal age.
+We do not knowingly collect data from minors.

 ## 6. Changes to This Policy
 We may update this Privacy Policy periodically to reflect changes in our features.
 We will notify you of any changes by updating the "Last Updated" date at the top of this page.